Avaiga/taipy-doc/docs/manuals/new-user-manual/task-orchestration/scenario-config.md

 # Adding sequence descriptions

-A `Sequence^` is a subset of scenario tasks that can be executed together, without any other tasks.
-In the scenario configuration, we can describe the sequences to be created along with the scenario creation.
+A `Sequence^` is a subset of scenario tasks that can be executed together, independently of the other tasks.
+The sequences can be created directly on scenario instances, at run time, but they can also be describes in the scenario configurations, so they can be created along with the scenario creation.

 Here is a simple example assuming the task configurations